-Orquesta SCC, a powerful 11-piece salsa ensemble from the Bronx, are lauded as “the new kings of salsa dura,” stars of a renascent genre of driving, socially conscious Latin dance music.
+The members of Orquesta SCC, a powerful 11-piece salsa ensemble from the Bronx, are lauded as “the new kings of salsa dura.”
+The “who’s who” of New York’s Latin music scene, they are leading the renaissance of driving, socially conscious Latin dance music.

-Today salsa is enjoyed and performed worldwide, but its roots are in New York’s Spanish-speaking barrios.
-It is here that salsa emerged in the early 1970s from a blend of Afro-Cuban song traditions, Puerto Rican rhythms, and big band jazz.
+Today salsa enjoys worldwide popularity, but its roots are in New York’s Spanish-speaking barrios.
+Salsa emerged here in the early 1970s from a blend of Afro-Cuban song traditions, Puerto Rican rhythms, and big band jazz.
 Along with social movements of the day, the music helped to define an emerging Latino community identity.
-Commercially popular artists gradually moved towards smoother salsa romantica sounds, but Orquesta SCC leaders Jose Vazquez-Cofresi (congas) and Edwin Perez (lead vocals) are part of a young vanguard committed to reviving the sounds and spirit of salsa dura, or hardcore salsa music that does not shy away from mixing social commentary with driving dance beats.
-They first formed the renowned group La Excelencia (2005-2012); in 2013 the ensemble was reborn as Orquesta SCC (Salsa Con Conciencia, or salsa with conscience).
+Commercially popular artists gradually moved towards the smoother sounds of salsa romantica, but Orquesta SCC leaders Jose Vázquez-Cofresi (congas) and Edwin Perez (lead vocals) are part of a younger vanguard committed to reviving the sounds and spirit of salsa dura, or “hardcore salsa”—music that does not shy away from mixing social commentary with driving dance beats.

-Grammy-winning salsa producer Aaron Levinson says Orquesta SCC “[goes] back to … when salsa was street music,” embracing the genres traditional elements: propulsive percussion, dynamic brass lines, and emphatic, emotional vocals updated with original compositions that inspire audiences to find both joy and meaning on the dance floor.
+Perez and Vázquez-Cofresi were introduced to each other by a colleague at the office building where they both then worked, but on different floors (Perez at ESPN, Vázquez-Cofresi at ABC).
+The pair first formed the renowned group La Excelencia (2005-2012); in 2013 the ensemble was reborn as Orquesta SCC (Salsa Con Consciencia, or “salsa with conscience”).
+Grammy®-winning salsa producer Aaron Levinson says Orquesta SCC “[goes] back to … when salsa was street music” by embracing the genre’s traditional elements: propulsive percussion, dynamic brass lines, and emphatic, emotional vocals updated with original compositions that inspire audiences to find both joy and meaning on the dance floor.